Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Introduction

-The structure of the paper is as follows: in Sec.~\ref{modelHamiltonian} we introduce the model Hamiltonian and compile the important quantities for this work.
-Sec.~\ref{mainresults} elaborates on the principal findings related to how the detection of microwave absorption can serve as a means to differentiate among MBS, ABS, and QMBS.
+The structure of the paper is as follows: In Sec.~\ref{modelHamiltonian} we introduce the model Hamiltonian and compile the important quantities for this work.
+Section~\ref{mainresults} elaborates on the principal findings related to how the detection of microwave absorption can serve as a means to differentiate MBSs from ABSs and QMBSs.
 Subsequently, in Sec.~\ref{EffectOfDisorder}, we provide an in-depth examination of how disorder influences the detectability of microwave absorption.
 Furthermore, Sec.~\ref{barriersection} offers a detailed analysis of the impact that potential barriers have on the visibility of this absorption.
 Next, in Sec.~\ref{poormanMajorana}, we apply the idea of visibility to implementations supporting the PMMs and discuss a scheme that allows the initialization of parity in the presence of an external drive.
 We summarize our findings and provide an outlook for future work in Sec.~\ref{conclusion}.